unjs/ohash/README.md

 ### `objectHash(object, options?)`

-Converts a nest object value into a stable and safe string for hashing.
+Serializes any value into a stable and safe string for hashing.

-Usage:
+**Usage:**

 ```js
 import { objectHash } from "ohash";